 A non-corporate taxpayer can exclude specified percentages (50% or 75%, depending on date of issuance) of any gain realized from the sale of "qualified small business stock" ("QSBS").
-To be eligible, the stock must be issued after August 10, 1993, and must have been held for more than five years.
-The gain eligible for this exclusion cannot exceed the greater of ten times the taxpayer's basis in the stock or \$10 million.
+To be eligible, the stock must be issued after August 10, 1993 and must have been held for more than five years.
+The gain eligible for this exclusion cannot exceed the greater of (i) ten times the taxpayer's basis in the stock disposed of during the year or (ii) \$10 million less the taxpayer's aggregate prior-year gains from the sale of the same corporation's stock.
 The includible portion of the gain is subject to a maximum tax rate of 28%, and a portion of the excluded gain is included as a tax preference in determining the taxpayer's liability (if any) for the alternative minimum tax ("AMT").

-However, a 100% exclusion is generally available for stock issued after September 27, 2010, and before January 1, 2015.
+However, a 100% exclusion is generally available for qualified stock issued after September 27, 2010.
 If a 100% exclusion is available, no portion of the gain is subject to the AMT.
 Because stock must be held for at least five years in order to be eligible for this benefit, the 100% exclusion generally could not be claimed any earlier than October of 2015 (in the case of stock issued in 2010).

-A non-corporate taxpayer may also elect to exclude the entire gain from the sale of "qualified small business stock" held for more than six months if, within the 60-day period beginning on the date of sale, the taxpayer purchases QSBS having a cost at least equal to the amount realized from the sale.
-The changes in the long-term capital gain rates did not affect the tax treatment of QSBS sales.
+A non-corporate taxpayer may also elect to rollover the entire gain from the sale of "qualified small business stock" held for more than six months if, within the 60-day period beginning on the date of sale, the taxpayer purchases QSBS having a cost at least equal to the amount realized from the sale.